betaglot/betaglot/docs/dev/Graphik/Dev_Shkema.md

 Subsystems give each other value.

-The ViaFactor(GoodMicrosite, FlagSite) gives the EcoFactor(Stump) value.
+The ViaType(GoodMicrosite, FlagSite) gives the EkoType(Stump) value.
 The stump gives Via value by providing PotentialMicrosite.

 The exchange doesn't need to be mutually beneficial.
 Both ValueAddition or (ValueAddition + ValueSubtraction).